 Our dataset consists in the universe of Demographic and Health (DHS) and Multiple Indicator Cluster surveys (MICS) as of January 2021 with information on literacy and schooling.
-DHS and MICS collect nationally representative information on literacy and schooling of women, and in some cases men, aged 15 to 49.4 Since 2000, reading abilities are tested with a short literacy test consisting on reading four simple sentences out loud.
+DHS and MICS collect nationally representative information on literacy and schooling of women, and in some cases men, aged 15 to 49.5 Since 2000, reading abilities are tested with a short literacy test consisting on reading four simple sentences out loud.
 Interviewers then score individuals on a three point scale: "cannot read at all", "able to read only parts of the sentence" and "able to read whole sentence".
 We use a 0-1 scale for literacy with individuals "able to read only parts of the sentence" scoring 0.5 point.
 Prior to 2000, literacy was selfreported by individuals on a similar three point scale and surveys with self-reported data on literacy are excluded to keep a consistent measure of literacy over time.

 The surveys do not test individuals with secondary schooling and, in a few MICS surveys, also lack literacy data on individuals with no schooling.
-In the latter case, we make the assumption that individuals with no schooling are illiterate.5 We follow the DHS and MICS convention of assuming that individuals with secondary education are literate to construct trends of literacy.6
+In the latter case, we make the linking literature to allow us to (a) avoid difficult questions about harmonization by relying on identical survey questions across countries, and (b) directly measure literacy across cohorts spanning multiple decades without imputation or extrapolation.

-4While statistics for women are nationally representative, those for men are often not perfectly so, because men are sampled only from households with adult women present.
+5While statistics for women are nationally representative, those for men are often not perfectly so, because men are sampled only from households with adult women present.